- > TV and film execs working at Apple

-However, tax reforms due to be introduced in the US could make it easier for Apple to repatriate its $200+ billion dollars held overseas back to the US - and that could pave the way for some big spending on acquisition.
-Rumours point to Netflix as a great way to spend some of that money.
+One reason for the rumours that Apple could buy the likes of Netflix is the fact that due to US tax reforms it should now be easier (and less expensive) for Apple to repatriate its $200+ billion dollars held overseas back to the US - and that could pave the way for some big spending on acquisition.

 Will Apple buy Netflix?
 We think it's unlikely given Apple's recent spending to create its own team of executives to develop shows for its platform.
 But, given Netflix's 115 million subscribers and it's excellent collection of shows and movies, it would certainly be an attractive buy.
 Not to mention the fact that buying Netflix would keep it out of the hands of Amazon, Google and Apple's other competitors.

 Apple CEO Tim Cook and senior vice president Eddy Cue have been talking with TV and film producers in Hollywood.

 The New York Post source told the paper that Apple "Is looking for a transformative acquisition and not just a deal to buy TV shows".

 The Apple execs have met with execs Paramount Pictures and with Sony TV and film.

 The outcome of discussion with Sony execs might be the eventual hiring of Sony execs Jamie Erlicht and Zack Van Amburg, who have shows such as Breaking Bad and Better Call Saul under their belt.
 These ex-Sony Pictures execs will help Apple with its programming plans.

 Could Apple buy Disney?